cloud-elements/devportal/docs/elements/salesforce/tips.md

 ### Bulk

 * Consider using the Bulk API if you are managing over 2000 records.
 * The Salesforce bulk chunking mechanism allows you to use bulk on large data sets without limitations.
-If you use an orderBy clause chunking is disabled and it may take longer to get all the data.
+If you use an orderBy clause, chunking is disabled.
+If chunking is enabled, it may take longer to get all the data.
 Also, be aware that Salesforce has daily upload and download limits.

 ### Version